nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 - Plan to monitor user behaviour—currently, these claims will appear in the queried list
 - If needed, we may highlight edited claims at the top of the queried list for better visibility

-#### Content adjustments
+#### Content updates
 - Focused on stripping out and simplifying content to reduce cognitive overload.
 - Collaborated closely with Martine (content designer) to align content and UX for a cohesive design.
 - Updated the status for queried claims to “Sent back for editing.”
 - Still testing different status text variations in research to improve clarity.
-- Removed the related links section; instead, we’ve embedded key links contextually—e.g. evidence requirements within the edits box, or BSA contact details where support might be needed.
+- Removed the related links section; instead, we’ve embedded key links contextually— evidence requirements guidance is now within the edits box, along with BSA contact details where support might be needed.
 - Simplified claim history by removing repeated words like “claim,” leaving only key statuses: queried, submitted, approved.
 - Still exploring how to handle potentially long query notes.
 We’re assessing average note length to decide whether to display them in full or design for the 1,000-character limit.
 Since this is critical info, we’re cautious about using reveal components, which are often missed by users.

 #### Reimbursement amount
-Moved reimbursement amount details out of the main view—key info now appears in the orientation section and approved claims box, with the rest accessible via a separate page link.
+We moved reimbursement amount details out of the main view—key info now appears in the orientation section and approved claims box, with the rest accessible via a separate page link.
 This reduced visual clutter while ensuring users get the right information at the right point in their journey

 ## How we tested our ideas and what we found